Q&A: The benefits cap and you

 The government says that households claiming benefits should be no better off than the average family in work.

-It will limit how much any one household can receive in state benefits.
+The result is the benefits cap, which was introduced across England, Scotland and Wales over the summer of 2013.
+It limits how much any one household can receive in state benefits.

-What is the cap?
+What is the benefits cap?

 Which benefits count towards the cap?